marcoserrano21/marcoserrano21/README.md

 <!-- Introduction -->
 <p align="center" style="color: #333;">
   I am an aspiring Data Analyst with a strong foundation in cybersecurity.
 I am currently enhancing my skills in SQL, Python, and Excel.
-My background in cybersecurity, combined with my expertise in these tools, sharp analytical skills, and keen attention to detail, equips me to effectively analyze and protect data.
+My cybersecurity background, expertise in these tools, sharp analytical skills, and keen attention to detail equip me to analyze and protect data effectively.
 I am passionate about using my skills to collaborate on data-driven projects and contribute valuable insights to the team. 👀
 </p>

 <!-- Repository Showcase -->